masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

   % = ssum(a=sinc($a), b=sinc($b))
 }
 incsum = combinational(a=$a,b=$b)
-incsum as __fluid:true    // instance is fluid
+incsum.__fluid as true    // instance is fluid

 one_stage_fluid  = ::{    // Same as incsum
   % = ssum(a=sinc($a), b=sinc($b))